seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   Measured 02.09: both vectors were carried a fourth consecutive run as unresolved, neither naming a host, and no search that run touched either claim.

-Missing file → no positions, no vectors, and nothing is said: an owner who holds nothing and has raised nothing is the normal state.
-Present but unparseable → the run continues and says so in the first line, because the Boss's holdings being invisible for one run is material to him and silent degradation here offers him a coin he already owns.
+Missing file → no vectors, and nothing is said: an owner who has raised nothing is the normal state.
+Present but unparseable → the run continues and says so in the first line, because a question he asked silently ceasing to be asked is the one failure this file exists to prevent.

 ---